hukai916/scATACpipe/README.md

  nextflow run main.nf --help
  ```

-See documentation [usage](https://github.com/hukai916/scATACpipe/blob/main/docs/usage.md) for all of the available options when running the pipeline.
+See documentation [usage](https://github.com/hukai916/scATACpipe/blob/main/docs/usage.md) for all of the available options.

 ## Documentation